IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 <img src="./figures/current/SST_OI_7-day_rollingavg.png" width="400"/> <img src="./figures/current/SST_OI_7-day_rollingavg_anom.png" width="405"/>

-### MHW Conditions in the BC EEZ
+### MHW Conditions in the NEP and BC EEZ

-*The 2025 MHW spatial coverage of the BC EEZ (red) is below, with 2024 coverage shown in grey.
+*The 2025 MHW spatial coverage of the NEP and BC EEZ (red) is below, with 2024 coverage shown in grey.
 The current percent area of the BC EEZ in MHW status at the surface is written in the upper left corner.
-The same information is shown below for three sub-regions of the BC EEZ: the Offshore Pacific Bioregion (OP, light blue), Northern Shelf Bioregion (NSB, dark blue) and Southern Shelf Bioregion (SSB, yellow).
+The same information is shown below for the NEP (black), and three sub-regions of the BC EEZ: the Offshore Pacific Bioregion (OP, light blue), Northern Shelf Bioregion (NSB, dark blue) and Southern Shelf Bioregion (SSB, yellow).
 Download the data from this figure [here](https://github.com/IOS-OSD-DPG/Pacific_SST_Monitoring/blob/main/data/MHW_EEZ_values_2024-2025.csv), and view similar plots for previous years [here](https://github.com/IOS-OSD-DPG/Pacific_SST_Monitoring/blob/main/docs/MHW_Conditions.md).*

 <details>
 <summary>